Volume 11, Number 27, July 6, 2008

 Compiled by William Malkmus, the index spans 52 pages of entries, organized by Author and Subject headings.
 NBS and numismatic bibliophiles and researchers in general owe Bill was thunderous round of applause for his dogged multiyear effort to create and maintain the index of this important publication.
 E-Sylum readers are missing out if they don’t sign up as NBS members.
 For membership information, see the box at the top right of each E-Sylum.
 The latest issue (April-June 2008) contains these articles:

 I've received sixty or so ballots and have about half of them tallied up.
 All the data is in an Excel spreadsheet so we'll be able to analyze it in different ways.
 Many of the usual suspects are towards the top of the list.
 Preliminary results will be available at the American Numismatic Association convention, and the top 100 will be published in a future edition of The Asylum.
 It's not too late to vote and I will accept ballots until July 15.
 Also, we will accept ballots with less than 100 entries.

-Dick Johnson submitted the following review of William Swoger's new book, National Commemorative Medals of the United States of America Since 1873.The first thing you notice about Bill Swoger's new book -- after you get over sticker shock at the $225 price -- are the fantastic color illustrations.
+Dick Johnson submitted the following review of William Swoger's new book, National Commemorative Medals of the United States of America Since 1873.The first thing you notice about Bill Swoger's new book are the fantastic color illustrations.
 Every medal in the book, National Commemorative Medals of the United States of America Since 1873, is illustrated in color.
 In addition, every different composition, and every variety, is illustrated in color as well.